Pros |

 Performance and speeds

-EE hasn’t revealed the maximum download speeds offered by the EE 5G WiFi, but it claims average speeds (on 5G) of 150Mbps, which is broadly in line with the average you can expect on a 5G phone.
+EE hasn’t revealed the maximum download speeds offered by the EE 5G WiFi, but it claims average speeds (on 5G) of 146Mbps, which is broadly in line with the average you can expect on a 5G phone.

 That’s higher than the average you’d get with fibre broadband – though some way short of the maximum of 1Gbps+.
-Of course it goes without saying that the EE 5G WiFi is also much faster than a 4G mobile broadband device – those are likely to average speeds of under 50Mbps.
+Of course, it goes without saying that the EE 5G WiFi is also much faster than a 4G mobile broadband device – those are likely to average speeds of under 50Mbps.

-Top speeds on the EE 5G WiFi may well be a whole lot faster than 150Mbps too, and as EE’s 5G network improves speeds could as well.
-Of course, EE’s 5G network is essential to all of this – if you’re only somewhere with 4G coverage, then the extra capabilities here won’t help much, but fortunately EE has 5G in more places than rivals at the time of writing, and is rapidly expanding its coverage.
+Top speeds on the EE 5G WiFi may well be a whole lot faster than 146Mbps too, and as EE’s 5G network improves speeds could as well.
+Of course, EE’s 5G network is essential to all of this – if you’re only somewhere with 4G coverage, then the extra capabilities here won’t help much, but fortunately EE seemingly has 5G in more places than rivals at the time of writing, and is rapidly expanding its coverage.

 Features and battery

-64 is more the sort of number you’d expect from a home broadband device, not least because most people would be hard pushed to take advantage of that when out and about, unless you want to share your Wi-Fi with everyone in the café or train you’re in.
+100+ is more the sort of number you’d expect from a home broadband device, not least because most people would be hard pushed to take advantage of that when out and about, unless you want to share your Wi-Fi with everyone in the café or train you’re in.
 Still, it’s a reassuringly large number.

 Alternatives